Preclinical WebsiteClinical Website

 Amyloid-β Plaques & Cerebrovascular Pathology

 Extracellular plaques and cerebrovascular deposits of aggregated amyloid-β are neuropathologic hallmarks of Alzheimer's disease (Serrano-Pozo, 2011).
-Our APP/PS1 mouse model show time-dependent increases in amyloid-β pathology (including diffuse, dense-core, and neuritic plaques, intracellular amyloid-β, and cerebrovascular pathology).
+Our APP/PS1 mouse model shows time-dependent increases in amyloid-β pathology (including diffuse, dense-core, and neuritic plaques, intracellular amyloid-β, and cerebrovascular pathology).
 The Aβ pathology progresses in a well-defined spatiotemporal pattern and can be quantified using sophisticated algorithms developed by our team.

 AT8 immunofluorescence staining in the injected SNc